jadedak6/P-19-Bouncy-Paddle/README.md

-# P-19-Bouncy-Paddle
+# Bouncy-paddle-game
-I created the bouncy paddle game.
-Here's my code.
+We created the bouncy paddle game.